bw9bj/sRNA-Effector/README.md

                 Show this help message and exit

-Output includes a text file of predictions, a stacked bar plot showing the proportion of miRNAs classified as either "BinderEffectors", "BinderNotEffectors", "NotBinderEffector", and "NotBinderNotEffector", and a ranked plot for predicted "BinderEffectors".
+Output includes a text file of predictions ("predictions.txt"), a stacked bar plot showing the proportion of miRNAs classified as either "BinderEffectors", "BinderNotEffectors", "NotBinderEffector", and "NotBinderNotEffector" ("inputGene_stackedbarplot.pdf"), and a ranked plot for predicted "BinderEffectors" ("BErankplot.pdf").
 If the optional miRNA flag is passed, sRNA-Effector will also output a cumulative distribution function plot for the predicted targets of that miRNA.

 Output from example use: <br>
 <p align="center">